Danielsrq/ImposterKings-Bot/README.md

 The MLP (`features.py`) flattens broadly the same information into a single 216-dim vector — same facts, no structure, and no way to ask which part of it mattered.

+I've tried treating only played cards as tokens.
+This still worked but converged less well.
+There was a bit of an explainability issue because the attention model could not express fear of unseen cards in this tokenization. **Feature Engineering is important**

 ### Explainability